MRCpy.AMRC

 Fit the AMRC model.

 Computes the parameters required for the minimax risk optimization and then calls the minimax_risk function to solve the optimization.
+Designed for online learning where samples are fed sequentially.

-Xarray-like of shape (n_features)
+xarray-like of shape (n_dimensions,)

-Training instances used in
+Training instance used in

 • Calculating the expectation estimates that constrain the uncertainty set for the minimax risk classification